Archived snapshotMarch 2026 · narrative + chart preserved as published · live data has moved on

 Windsor Square vandalism ran 94% above its multi-year baseline.

-Citywide volume is down 27.0% against the prior 12 months — 101,129 incidents against 138,606 in the year before.
-The signal mix runs heavily toward declines: 272 below-trend signals and 242 sustained-shift signals against just 12 fresh spikes across 114 neighborhoods.
-Studio City and Beverlywood both registered other-larceny spikes in the top five, reinforcing that the category is active across the west side of the city even as the overall trend is down.
+Citywide volume is down 26.3% against the prior 12 months — 102,103 incidents against 138,606 the year before.
+The mix is heavily weighted toward declines: 272 below-trend signals and 242 sustained-shift signals, against just 12 fresh spikes across 114 neighborhoods.
+Other-larceny spikes in Studio City, Beverlywood, and Woodland Hills all appear in the top five, making it the most active category this period even as the broader citywide trend runs downward.

 FIG 1 · LEAD ANOMALYVANDALISM · WINDSOR SQUARE · 24-MO COUNT